 Sannah and The Pilgrim, and Pia and The Skyman, by Sue Parritt

-Sue Parritt’s Sannah and the Pilgrim is the first title in her climate fiction trilogy.
-It is gollowed by Pia and the Skyman and The Skylines Alliance.
+Sue Parritt’s Sannah and The Pilgrim is the first title in her climate fiction trilogy.
+It is followed by Pia and the Skyman and The Skylines Alliance.
+I found Sue Parritt’s vision what a future world might turn out when wrecked by climate change to be scarily plausible.

 The story: Australia and Aotearoa (New Zealand) are ravaged by droughts.
 In Australia in particular.
 The coastal plains have been inundated by rising sea levels.
 The ‘Whites, although impoverished by today’s standards, hang on to power through apartheid.
 They force the ‘Browns’, mostly refugee populations from the drowned Pacific Islands, to labour on the little arable land that remains.